Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 - How much lifting is needed

 - Having a family discussion upfront is a great starting place.
-It removes the ‘giving up’ feeling because the entire family is watching for milestones that had previously been declared to be too much for one caregiver.
+It removes the ‘giving up’ feeling because the family watches for milestones previously declared too much for one caregiver.

 - When it is time for a facility or possibly hospice care.
 Nobody wants to talk about these things.
 But it is easier to have the discussion if a framework is set up from the beginning.
 It is especially helpful to ease guilt during the most difficult periods.